 Do you need to get someone out of jail in Alachua County?
 Call Roundtree Bonding Agency at (352) 376-6645.
 Owner Rick Roundtree has been a licensed bail bond agent in Gainesville since 1978.
 Agent Sean Thomas has been writing bonds since 1996.
 Call us today to find out more about us or about the bail bond process in Alachua County.

 What Happens When Someone Is Arrested In Alachua County?

 When someone is arrested in Alachua County, they’re taken to and booked into the Alachua County Jail, located at 3333 NE 39th Avenue.
 If a person is arrested on a warrant with a bond endorsed on it, they can choose to bond out right away.
 But, often there is no bond on a warrant.
 The person would then have to see a judge at 9 a.m. the next morning at a hearing called “First Appearance.”Most people arrested in Alachua County are incarcerated after what is referred to as “on view” arrests.
-This is when a law enforcement officer has witnessed a crime or has reason to believe a crime has occurred.
+This is when a law enforcement officer has witnessed a crime, such as drug crimes or DUI, or has reason to believe a crime has occurred.

 The First Appearance Hearing in Alachua County